Selecting phytogenic feed additives – What to consider?

 However, high-quality PFAs are also backed by independent experts and third-party research.
 As producers have become more interested in alternative feed additives, more than 1000 universities all over the world have conducted PFA trials.
 Moreover, validation is necessary: Selected phytogenic feed additives should have their effects validated through on-farm commercial trials as well as independent groups.

 With EU zootechnical registration of two full plant based phytogenic feed additives, a huge step was taken in proving the efficacy of phytogenics.
 To complete this complex registration process, a dossier on complete, comprehensive and validated data on the feed additive’s quality, safety and efficacy is evaluated by the European Food Safety Authority’s independent scientists.
-Delacon was the first, and currently the only, company to achieve zootechnical registration for two pure plant based phytogenic feed additives, which is seen as a scientific “gold standard”.
+Delacon was the first company to achieve zootechnical registration for pure plant based phytogenic feed additives, which is seen as a scientific “gold standard”.

 What do you consider when selecting phytogenic feed additives?